Behind every manufacturing process is an Industrial Control Panel.

 Enclosure or Panel.
 This is the “gray box” that all the components go in.
 They are not always gray but it consist of two parts.
 The enclosure is the “box” and the panel is the plate inside of it that all of the components are mounted to.

 24VDC Power Supply.
 This converts AC to DC or DC to DC.
-24VDC is the most common control voltages but 5VDC may be used on high speed devices such as encoders.
+24VDC is the most common control voltage but 5VDC may be used on high speed devices such as encoders.

 DIN Rail.
 This is the universal mounting material for most lightweight control components.
 It stands for Deutsche Institut für Normung but don’t worry about memorizing that acronym.
 Most people with 30 years of experience don’t know what it stands for.

 Wire Duct.
-Wire duct, sometimes called cable duct, is used to conceal the wires as they are routed through the control panel.
+This is sometimes called cable duct and is used to conceal the wires as they are routed through the control panel.

 Terminal Blocks.
-Terminal blocks are used to make connections between wires in a control panel.
-Where in an electrical box, you may use a wire nut, in a control panel, we use these.
+These are used to make connections between wires in a control panel.
 There is a tremendous variety of these to make your panel building go smooth.

 Wire Labels.
 Labeling is incredibly important when it comes to making sure you don’t make mistakes when building a control panel and for troubleshooting problems later.
 Every panel needs labels.

 UL 508A.
 UL is one of several Nationally Recognized Testing Laboratories (NRTL).
 OSHA 1910 requires that control panels be certified by one of these NRTLs.
 This is NOT optional, even if you are building a control panel in house.
-This most common one is UL 508A
+The most common one is UL 508A.

 Enclosure Ratings.
 This is an environmental rating or how much protection the enclosure gives the components inside against dust, moisture, water, and chemicals.